Using Extended Business Analysis

 When you enter Budget data against General Ledger and BI Codes, it will be available for inquiry and reporting purposes against the Actual data.

-To enable the production of budgets at GL Code level, combined with BI Codes:
+To enable the production of budgets at GL Code level, combined with BI Codes, go to General > Download Budget Template.
+Tick Include BI Code Analysis.

 See: